 Generally, you clap at the end of each Act or at the end of a spectacular aria or ensemble.

-Now, we know you get swept up in the thrill of it all and can barely contain yourself from shouting out how wonderful the singing or staging is during the performance — but please don’t.
-Please save all of that for after the Act, aria or ensemble has ended.
+Now, we know you get swept up in the thrill of it all and can barely contain yourself from shouting out how wonderful the singing or staging is during the performance…but please don’t.
+Please save all of that until after the Act, aria or ensemble has ended.
 Just hold your breath and keep listening until it’s ended.
 Please wait until we are all clapping and exclaiming together.
 Then clap and exclaim to your heart’s delight!
 Our singers and the other opera patrons will appreciate it.

 Can I bring my cellphone?

 Only if you turn it off so the music can turn you on.

 Opera singers train hard so that their voices can be heard without a microphone.
 And the Marin Veterans’ Memorial Auditorium has great acoustics to help you hear.
 But that wonderful acoustic quality of the theater also means that everyone can hear your cell phone ring.
 Please turn it off before the opera starts.